Splashster/Wumpus/WumpusWorld/ReadMe.txt

     While the gold may remain elusive unless stumbled upon, Tarzan truly excels in finding the safest path around a cave lurking with danger.

+Game Assumptions.............................................................
+  Provided below are the assumptions made in order to develop the Wumpus World and logic for the agent.
+    1. If a Supmuw acts as a Wumpus, then it has a stench and can no longer moo.
+    2. If a Supmuw acts as a Wumpus and the agent kills the Wumpus, then the Supmuw is allowed to go back to its normal nature.
+Which includes mooing and feeding the agent.
+    3. If a Supmuw is inside of a pit, it cannot smell the Wumpus and therefore cannot act like a Wumpus.